nop33/si/src/content/subpage/donate/index.md

     title: Donate
   - title: 2023 Fundraising Round
     content: >-
-      As we begin a new round of fundraising, we’ve summarized key information about SI to brief prospective funders on our work to date, our plans going forward, and the impact of additional funds.
+      As we begin a new round of fundraising, we’ve compiled of key information about SI to brief prospective funders on our work to date, our plans going forward, and the impact of additional funds.
 Currently, we have runway until Summer 2024 and estimate our room for more funding to lie between